 Where (and when) do I make payments for my trip?

 Bring your application form and deposit to the Tri-S office.
 All other payments are also to be made in the Tri-S office.
 Make checks payable to Anderson University.

 If I change my mind or circumstances prevent me from traveling, can I get my money back?

 Tri-S deposits are not refundable and they cannot be transferred to another person.

 Refunds beyond your deposit will depend on when you cancel and how much we have already paid for your airfare, lodging, and other expenses.
 Any cancellations or changes must be given in writing, as soon as possible, to the Tri-S office.

 How do I get a passport?

-What is included in my Tri-S price?
+What is and isn't included in my Tri-S price?

 Housing, air transportation from designated departure city*, ground transportation at destination, some meals, and some group activities.

 Transportation to the departure city*; cost of passport and/or visa; airport departure taxes; immunizations or other recommended/ required health precautions; miscellaneous expenses, such as tips, laundry, meals, baggage charges, travel insurance, telephone calls, or any other items of a personal nature; airline fees for checked baggage; airline fees for overweight baggage; items or services not expressly specified in writing.